From his early days, Brandon helped his grandmother in her garden. He has always been passionate about tomatoes.

 Growing Tomatoes in Low-Light Conditions

-Tomatoes are sun-loving plants, and they need a lot of it if you want them to grow well and produce fruit.
+Tomatoes are sun-loving plants, and they need enough sun if you want them to grow well and produce fruit.
 They definitely will not die under low-light conditions, but they just won't be as productive.
+You can, therefore, in principle, grow tomatoes in the shade, but not in complete darkness.

 This content is accurate and true to the best of the author’s knowledge and is not meant to substitute for formal and individualized advice from a qualified professional.